ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 ![](/blog/HMC/MH_2D.png){: .align="center" height="50%" width="50%"}

+It's observable how moves closer to the center of the probability distribution are always accepted whereas moves away are sometimes accepted.
+In the cases where the proposed sample is in significantly lower value areas, the move will be rejected.

 We can even improve our sampler even further by treating the surface of the distribution as a physical model.
 In order to illustrate we should first take the $-\log$ of the unnormalized function $f(x|\mu, \sigma)$: